 No. 17 Vols top Chattanooga 58-46 for 30th straight home win

-No. 17 Vols top Chattanooga 58-46 for 30th straight home winTennessee forward Drew Pember (3) battles with Chattanooga guard David Jean-Baptiste (3) for the ball during the first half of an NCAA college basketball game Monday, Nov.
-25, 2019, in Knoxville, Tenn.
-(AP Photo/Wade Payne)

-KNOXVILLE, Tenn.
-(AP) -- Lamonte’ Turner had 17 points and 12 assists as No. 17 Tennessee beat Chattanooga 58-46 on Monday to extend the longest active home winning streak in Division I to 30 games.
+KNOXVILLE, Tenn. — Lamonte’ Turner had 17 points and 12 assists as No. 17 Tennessee beat Chattanooga 58-46 on Monday to extend the longest active home winning streak in Division I to 30 games.

 Tennessee (5-0) hasn’t lost at Thompson-Boling Arena since a 94-84 defeat to Auburn on Jan.
 2, 2018.